Pedro-Minutti/Pedro-Minutti/README.md

 ## Saudações! 😀

-Meu nome é Pedro Minutti e sou estudante de Desenvolvimento Web na #Trybe.
+My name is Pedro Minutti and I'm an Web Development student at #Trybe.

 <br>